Skip to main content

 San Francisco is Amazing

-I’m Mike Chen, and I’m running for the San Francisco Democratic Party to make our city better for everyone!
+I’m Mike Chen, and I’m proud to have been elected in March 2024 to the San Francisco County Democratic Party Central Committee (DCCC) to make our city better for everyone!

 Who are you?

 I feel lucky to live in San Francisco — it’s a place where I can be my kind of different.
 We San Franciscans pride ourselves on being diverse, open, and inclusive.
-But when housing costs are so high that people cannot afford to live in the city that they love, our inclusive image is a false promise.
-I’m running because our policies should align with our values.
-I want to speak up for younger people, for newcomers, and for people who are priced out of SF.
+However, when housing costs are so high that people cannot afford to live in the city they love, our inclusive image becomes a false promise.
+I ran for office because our policies should align with our values.
+I want to speak up for younger people, newcomers, and those who are priced out of SF.

-I’m running for the San Francisco County Democratic Party Central Committee, also known as the DCCC (pronounced dee-triple-cee).
+I’m a member of the San Francisco County Democratic Party Central Committee, also known as the DCCC (pronounced dee-triple-cee).
 The DCCC is the leadership of the San Francisco Democratic Party.

 The DCCC governs the San Francisco Democratic Party.
 The SF Democratic Party registers new voters, charters Democratic Clubs, pursues issue advocacy, makes endorsements, raises money, and campaigns in elections.
 Put another way: the DCCC sets the agenda of the San Francisco Democratic Party and marshals its brand, volunteers, and money to achieve that agenda.